 Step-2 of Scott’s lawn care program includes fertilizer and broadleaf weed control (broadleaf weeds include dandelion, clover, oxalis, and many others).

 Scott’s weed control in the Step-2 bag is a dry, granular material, blended in with the fertilizer.
-The problem with dry weed control is that it can just roll off of the weed.
-For weed control to work, it has to stay in contact with the weed – if it rolls off of the leaf it can lead to disappointing results.
+The problem with dry weed control is that it can just roll off the weed, leading to disappointing results.
+For weed control to work, it has to stay in contact with the weed.
 If possible, apply this material when your lawn is wet – this will help the weed control stick to the weeds.

 Scott’s 2nd Step Price: